robparrott/version-control-workshop/git.rst

    ``git clone`` will clone the remote repository to a new directory in your current directory named after the repository, unless you explicitly provide a name with the *DIRECTORY* argument.

+   This is analagous to Subversions ``checkout`` operation.

+   You can only clone the top-level repository; unlike Subversion, git does not allow you to clone individual subtrees.

 git: Updating your working copy
 ===============================